sitegeist/Sitegeist.LostInTranslation/README.md

         presets:

           #
-          # English is the main language of the editors and spoken by editors,
-          # the automatic translation is disabled therefore
+          # English has to be configured differently for source and target as deeply requires so,
+          # The source and target are seperated by a `:`
           #
           'en':
             label: 'English'
             values: ['en']
             uriSegment: 'en'
             options:
-              translationStrategy: 'none'
+              deeplLanguage: 'EN:EN-GB'

           #
           # Danish uses a different locale identifier then DeepL so the `deeplLanguage` has to be configured explicitly
-          # Here we use the "once" strategy, which will translate nodes only once on switching the language
           #
           'dk':
             label: 'Dansk'
             values: ['dk']
             uriSegment: 'dk'
             options:
-              deeplLanguage: 'da'
+              deeplLanguage: 'DA'
-              translationStrategy: 'once'

           #
-          # For German, we want to have a steady sync of nodes
+          # For German the dimension value de is used in uppercase
           #
           'de':
             label: 'Bayrisch'
             values: ['de']
             uriSegment: 'de'
-            options:
-              translationStrategy: 'sync'

           #
           # The bavarian language is not supported by DeepL and is disabled